Feeling safe is priceless

 Help us restore hope in a time of war

-Please support our urgent appeal for the innocent victims of war and fighting in Syria and Iraq.
+Please support our urgent appeal for the innocent victims of conflict.
 Your gift today could help us clear land of unexploded bombs and provide rehabilitation to injured children like Mohamad, helping them regain their independence.

 © Elisa Fourt/HI